mjhendrik/nci-adult-match-ui/README.md

-mongo shell                                  # launch mongo shell use Match                                    # switch to Match database db.dropDatabase()                            # drop the current mongo dump exit                                         # exit out of the mongo container into your terminal
+mongo shell                                  # launch mongo shell use Match                                    # switch to Match database db.dropDatabase()                            # drop the current mongo dump exit                                         # exit out of the mongo shell exit                                         # exit out of the mongo container into your terminal
 ```